WitoldFracek/qlist/README.md

 )
 ```
 Yes, that’s an infinite iterator.
 And no, it won’t crash your program (unless you ask it for infinite
-output—then all bets are off).
+output - then all bets are off).
 It elegantly showcases how Qwery List handles infinite iterators with grace.

 ## Overview of some of the unique methods
 Qwery List not only allows you to use some of the standard Python built-in functions in a fluent way but also